Troubled waters: Open water swimming faces do-over of 2016

 Anderson competed at a test event in Tokyo Bay this past August, when sweltering conditions provided a sobering preview of what the swimmers will face next summer.

-She dropped out less than a quarter of a way through the 10-kilometer race, feeling it just wasn't safe enough to press on.
+She dropped out less than a quarter of a way through the 10-kilometre race, feeling it just wasn't safe enough to press on.

-''I wasn't comfortable,'' said Anderson, a silver medalist at the 2012 London Games who already has qualified for her third Olympics. ''It was warm water, warm air.
-One of their solutions was moving it earlier (in the day), but it doesn't cool off that much.''
+“I wasn't comfortable,” said Anderson, a silver medallist at the 2012 London Games who already has qualified for her third Olympics.
+“It was warm water, warm air.
+One of their solutions was moving it earlier (in the day), but it doesn't cool off that much.”

 Fearing Tokyo's blistering summer heat, the International Olympic Committee already ordered the marathon and race-walking events moved to Sapporo in northern Japan.
 Local organizers bristled over the decision, saying it was forced on them by the IOC and deprived the city of one of its glamour events.